-Ryman Bob Scott provides an environment that supports resident rights and cultural safe care.
-Details relating to the Health and Disability Commissioner's (HDC) Code of Health and Disability Services Consumers Rights (the Code) is included in the information packs given to new or potential residents and family.
-There is an established system for the management of complaints that meets guidelines established by the Health and Disability Commissioner.
+Ryman Charles Fleming provides an environment that supports resident rights and cultural safe care.
+Details relating to the Health and Disability Commissioner's (HDC) Code of Health and Disability Services Consumers Rights (the Code) is included in the information packs given to new or potential residents and family/whānau.
+There is a Māori health plan in place for the organisation.
+The service strengthens the capacity for recognition of Māori mana motuhake and this is reflected in the Māori health plan.
+Te Tiriti O Waitangi is incorporated across policies and procedures and delivery of care.
+The service is committed to supporting the Māori health strategies by actively recruiting and retaining suitable qualified Māori staff.
+A complaints management policy includes information on access to advocacy and complaint support systems.